skmgoldin/gemix/README.md

 The server takes arguments specifying a port to expose its API on, an interval in seconds between scans of the JobCoin API, and a house address to mix coins in.

 ```
-node index.js --port 3000 --scanInterval 10 --houseAddr xyz
+node gemix-server --port 3000 --scanInterval 10 --houseAddr xyz
 ```

-The server also has a test suite.
-From the `server` directory, `npm run test` will invoke it.
+The server also has a test suite. `npm run test` will invoke it.
 The address "Satoshi" needs a token balance for the tests to run.

 ## Server architecture